 In each case, the objective is to help the mariner distinguish which lights are pairs of buoys (or beacons) marking a channel, and in addition to indicate which pairs are closest and which are more distant.

-Following extensive trials and experience gained with both synchronised and sequential aids to navigation, it is clear that two key benefits can result from the use of such AtoN:
+Following extensive trials and experience gained with both synchronised and sequential AtoN, it is clear that two key benefits can result from the use of such AtoN:

 Synchronised lights provide high impact conspicuity.
 They draw the observer’s eye to their presence and overcome background lighting due to their regular and combined effect.